NimishMishra/randomized_caches/README.md

 This repository contains code for "Systematic Evaluation of Randomized Cache Designs against Cache Occupancy", to appear at USENIX Security 2025.

-**Note**: The repository currently contains implementations of all cache designs considered in the paper as well as the in-house python simulator, and is self-sufficient for reproducibility of the results presented in the paper.
-For ease of use however, we are in the process of adding automated scripts to help with reproducibility.

-## LLC simulator

-In-house simulator to reproduce results of Section 5 related to covert channels.
-Each subdirectory within this directory corresponds to a specific randomized cache design.
-Our results can be reproduced by running `python3 main.py` in each subdirectory, followed by executing the `plot.py` script.

 ## Randomized Cache designs

 We also open-source all cache designs evaluated in the paper